-- Serves as a public contact for the office and answers inquiries by e-mail, mail, telephone, and in person (primary role should not be as a receptionist).
+- Serves as a point of contact for the office, addressing inquiries via e-mail, mail, phone, and face-to-face (not primarily as a receptionist).

-- Assists with routine travel arrangements, makes reservations, and processes reimbursements.
+- Assists in making routine travel arrangements, such as reservations, and processes related reimbursements.

-- Maintains and updates lists, prepares mailings, and performs data entry.
+- Oversees and updates lists, organizes mailings, and manages data entry tasks.

-- Prepares routine documents, correspondence, spreadsheets, and reports.
+- Drafts routine documents, including correspondence, spreadsheets, and reports.

 Education and Experience